All Episodes

 And he apologized to everybody but McNabb.

-He apologized to the to the organization.
+He apologized to the organization.

 And that was directly at T.O.
-TO was faking injury, trying to just be a distraction so he could get traded and get more money.
+T.O. was faking injury, trying to just be a distraction so he could get traded and get more money.

-He walked around and started challenging people to fights.
+And he walked around and started challenging people to fights.

 And he looked at McNabb.

-Anybody want a piece?
+Anybody want a piece of me?

-I mean, he and he and Douglas duked it out.
+He and Douglas duked it out.

 And McNabb didn't do anything.

-Philadelphia Media said that proved that McNabb was not willing to stand up.
+Philadelphia Media said, that proved that McNabb was not willing to stand up.

 He was not willing to stand up for the team.

-And so they were questioned his leadership characteristics as well simply because of that.
+And so they were questioned his leadership characteristics as well, simply because of that.

 I kid you not.